dimajix/flowman/docs/spec/relation/hiveTable.md

     # Specify additional serialization/deserialization properties
     serdeProperties:
       separatorChar: "\t"
-    # Specify a schema, which is mandatory for write operations
+    # Specify a schema, which is mandatory for creating the table during CREATE phase
     schema:
       kind: inline
       fields: